LeNPaul/hungry-minds/_posts/2021-04-01-the-power-of-habit-charles-duhigg-book-summary.md

 Furthermore, when individuals have a sense of autonomy, their willpower increases.

 > When people are asked to do something that takes self-control, if they think they are doing it for personal reasons—if they feel like it’s a choice or something they enjoy because it helps someone else—it’s much less taxing.
-If they feel like they have no autonomy, if they’re just following orders, their willpower muscles get tired much faster.

-> For companies and organizations, this insight has enormous implications.
+If they feel like they have no autonomy, if they’re just following orders, their willpower muscles get tired much faster...
+For companies and organizations, this insight has enormous implications.
 Simply giving employees a sense of agency—a feeling that they are in control, that they have genuine decision-making authority—can radically increase how much energy and focus they bring to their jobs.

 #### The Habits of Successful Organizations

 ##### Organizational Habits

 All organizations operate through organizational habits.
-These are unwritten rules that emerge though interaction between individuals in an organization.
+These are unwritten rules that emerge though interactions between individuals in an organization.
 They create truces between warring entities and ensure that an equilibrium is achieved.
 However, unbalanced truces cause issues.
 Conversely, it also needs to be clear who is in charge and has ultimate responsibility.
 There must be a balance between both sides.

 During turmoil, organizational habits become malleable enough to both create a more equitable balance of power and  assign ultimately responsibility.
 This allows leaders to remake organizational habits.

 ##### Habits and Familiarity

 People like having a sense of familiarity.
-When people experience something familiar, there is less brain activity needed, similar to when habits are formed.
+When people experience something familiar, there is less brain activity needed, similar to how habits operate.
 We can use this understanding to influence how taste in something is developed.

 > Whether selling a new song, a new food, or a new crib, the lesson is the same: If you dress a new something in old habits, it’s easier for the public to accept it.